Reaction to the 2010 Copiapó mining accident: Political reactions

 A number of foreign leaders contacted Piñera to express solidarity and pass on congratulations to Chile while the rescue efforts were ongoing, including the Presidents of Argentina, Cristina Fernández de Kirchner; Colombia Juan Manuel Santos; Venezuela, Hugo Chávez; Brazil, Luiz Inácio Lula da Silva; Peru, Alan García; Uruguay, José Mujica and Poland, Bronisław Komorowski, and Prime Ministers of the United Kingdom, David Cameron, and of Spain, José Luis Rodríguez Zapatero.

 Leaders including United States President Barack Obama, British Prime Minister David Cameron and Pope Benedict XVI offered congratulations to the coordinators of the rescue attempt and also to the miners themselves for their bravery.
 Cameron said during Prime Minister's Questions at the House of Commons:

 President of the United States Barack Obama telephoned Piñera to pay tribute to the miners, rescue workers, the government and the Chilean nation.
-UN Secretary General Ban Ki Moon spoke to Pinera the day after the rescue.
+UN Secretary-General Ban Ki-moon spoke to Piñera the day after the rescue.
 His spokesman Martin Nersirsky said:

 South African President Jacob Zuma said:

 Media coverage

 The government provided exclusive non-stop television coverage of the rescue, available for free to broadcasters around the world.
 The contract was won by state-owned television station TVN, which deployed a team of 45 people.
 The government signal offered live views from inside the mine as the rescue capsule reached its destination.

 The rescue was among the most-watched video streams of all time, according to internet monitors.
 Internet monitor Akamai said overall web traffic was 20 per cent higher than normal around the time the first Chilean miner was rescued late Tuesday, while the company's Net Usage Index for News indicated that the Chilean mine rescue was the fifth most-read-about online news event since the service began in 2005.
 According to a study from University of Navarra, Spain, this story had a far greater impact in the world's media than Chile's other big news story of 2010 - the massive earthquake in the south of the country in February.

 As the rescue begun, the number of relatives swelled to 800 - but was quickly dwarfed by around 2,000 media employees who arrived from around the world to cover the event.
-Don Francisco, a Chilean TV host, broadcast live from the site, saying "I haven't seen so much media attention since the Apollo XI back in 1969."
+Don Francisco, a Chilean TV host, broadcast live from the site, saying "I haven't seen so much media attention since the Apollo 11 back in 1969."

 During the course of the rescue operation, around 2000 members from the international media were based on location at Camp Hope (Campamento Esperanza) close to the San Jose Mine.
 Reporters came from all over the world including such far flung places as Yemen, Iran, Russia, Finland, China, North Korea, and Japan.
 The rescue made the front pages of some newspapers worldwide.